mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 ## Product log

 An investigation into products is the best way to build product sense.
 Highlighting what is working, but also covering product friction—challenge, difficulty, or point of frustration a user encounters while interacting with a product—will allow you to build your product sense.
 This is how you drive continuous improvement and fix hidden pain points.

-Below are a list of questions to get started. is a framework I follow typically, but I use it as a starting point.
+Can’t continue to build great product muscle by reading articles.
+Hands-on experience beats any book or lecture in gaining a deep understanding of how to build great products.
+Below are a list of questions to get started when you are doing a product log or a product teardown.

 - Objective: What is the offering?
 What is the user trying to accomplish?
 - Persona/Target User: Who is the user (persona, experience level)?